MichielDeMey/Kolibrie-Mail/README.md

 Kolibrie-Mail
 =============

-Kolibrie Mail Client for Windows
+Kolibrie Mail Client for Windows based on Sparrow.